Ruza Wenclawska: Later life

 In 1917, she was part of the Silent Sentinels protests at the White House.
 On October 15, 1917, Wenclawska was arrested, sentenced to seven months in jail, and was sent to the Occoquan Workhouse in Virginia.
 Once in jail, Wenclawska and her fellow picketers were threatened, assaulted, and abused.
 Wenclawska, herself, was placed in solitary confinement for at least five weeks.
 These abuses resulted in a hunger strike, a symbolic protest that forced the authorities to either release them or torture them by force-feeding.
 This demonstration also intended to identify the picketers as political rather than criminal prisoners.
 During this time, Wenclawska smuggled letters out to her husband, Philip Lyons, and her friends.
 In one of these letters she writes, "I am waiting to see what happens when the President realizes that brutal bullying isn’t quite a statesmanlike method for settling a demand for justice at home...All the officers here know we are making this hunger strike that women fighting for liberty may be considered political prisoners; we have told them.
 God knows we don’t want other women ever to have to do this over again."
 Eventually all of the women were released and courts ruled that the arrests had been improper.
 Following more than two years of White House picketing, Congress approved the 19th Amendment and sent it out to the states for ratification, which followed in August 1920.
 Her engagement in political activism appears to have ended with her White House picketing and subsequent jail time.

-Wenclawska married shortly after she was released from prison, and the 1920 census listed her and her husband Philip Lyons living in Greenwich Village.
-She listed herself as an actress and performed in several plays in New York City and Provincetown, including a part in Eugene O'Neill's Desire Under the Elms, on Broadway in 1924.
+Wenclawska married Phil Lyons before 1910.
+By 1917, they were living in Greenwich Village where they lived until the mid 1920s according to letters, and the 1920 census.
+She listed herself as an actress and performed in several plays in New York City, including a part in Eugene O'Neill's Desire Under the Elms, on Broadway in 1924.
 She performed under her maiden name, Ruza Wenclawska.
-Her death date is unclear.
-Guy Pène du Bois wrote of her as "the late Rose Winslow" in his 1940 memoir, Artists Say the Silliest Things.
-However, the Library of Congress website, "Women of Protest: Photographs from the Records of the National Woman's Party," indicates that she died in 1977.
-It is most likely that she died in 1977.
+Wenclawska and Lyons divorced in 1926.
+The 1930 census lists her as an inmate at the Central Islip State Hospital in New York.
+She is listed in the New York State Death Index as having died on April 16, 1934, in Islip, NY.